 I’m Chad Gravallese, creator of ArrowLight.
-I’m a professional development trainer, filmmaker and communication architect.
+I’m a freelancer coach, professional development trainer, filmmaker and communication architect.

 What’s a communication architect?!

 I help you design and implement your own personal communication system that helps you build your network from the inside out, so you can achieve your goals.
-Simply, I help you become a master at talking to yourself so you will be better at communicating with others and establishing trust.
-This will lead you to better results.
-You have to get through people to get to where you want to be.
-I teach you how to communicate and connect your way to your goals.
+Since you have to get through people to get to where you want to be, I teach you how to communicate and connect your way to better traction in your career.